The Global Financial Inclusion Index Methodology

 What is the sample size for the B2B (business-to-business) survey?

 • The employer support pillar is informed by an employer survey conducted by Opinium, which surveyed senior managers working in companies of two or more employees.
-The survey was conducted from May 19 to June 9, 2023 among 8,700 business respondents in total with a minimum of 50 respondents in each market, which is considered indicative.
+The survey was conducted in March 2024 among 9,050 business respondents in total with a minimum of 50 respondents in each market, which is considered indicative and statistically relevant.

-What is the same size for the B2C (business-to-consumer) survey?
+What is the sample size for the B2C (business-to-consumer) survey?

-• 21,500 people, including 500 household financial decision makers per market which is considered indicative.
-No weightings applied.
-The U.S. is the exception where we target 1,000 household financial decision makers in the (with even split of 250 respondents across Baby Boomers, Gen Xers, Millennials, Gen Zers).
+• 21,500 people, including 500 household financial decision makers per market which is considered indicative and statistically relevant.
+No weightings have been applied.
+The U.S. is the exception where the survey targeted 1,000 household financial decision makers in the U.S. and weighting was employed to ensure it was demographically representative of the population.

 All surveys were conducted online.